 Congressionally Directed Medical Research Programs -- Amyotrophic Lateral Sclerosis Research Program -- Therapeutic Idea Award

-• Invitation to Submit an Application: May 2019
+• Invitation to Submit an Application: June 2023

-• Application Submission Deadline: July 25, 2019
+• Application Submission Deadline: July 13, 2023

-Independent investigators at all academic levels (or equivalent) are eligible to submit applications.
 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.